filamerce/filament-translatable/README.md

 #### Decorating language specified fields

-You can fully customize language specified fields using `decorateTranslationField()` method.
+You can fully customize language-specific fields using the `decorateTranslationField()` method.

 ```php
 use Filament\Forms\Components\TextInput;